Calder-Ty/squire/README.md

     be nice to jump between them.
 This may have to be something that `eve` handles however.
 Or some sort of integration.

+- [] Unicode support?
+(May be handled already)
+    - People like writing Unicode text, so I guess we ought to support it.